-Ergonomic Hazards are factors in your environment that can harm the musculoskeletal system.
-Injuries that are caused by strain placed on the body from Ergonomic Hazards aren’t always immediately obvious, making these hazards difficult to detect.
-In this post from our “Workplace Hazards” series, we’ll take a look at how you can identify Ergonomic Hazards and remove them your workplace.
+Ergonomic hazards are factors in your environment that can harm the musculoskeletal system.
+The are Injuries that are caused by strain placed on the body from ergonomic hazards and aren’t always immediately obvious, making these hazards difficult to detect.
+In this post from our “Workplace Hazards” series, we’ll take a look at how you can identify ergonomic hazards and remove them your workplace.

-No Workplace is immune from Biological Hazards.
+No workplace is immune from biological hazards.
 They can appear and disappear due to a variety of factors so it is important for one to be prepared for them in the workplace.
-For part 3 of 7 in our Workplace Hazards series we are covering Biological Hazards.
-A Biological Hazard is an organism or substances produced by an organism that may pose a threat to human health.
+For part 3 of 7 in our Workplace Hazards series, we are covering biological hazards.
+A biological safety hazard is a substance produced by an organism that may pose a threat to human health.
 Anything that can cause harm to people, animals, or infectious plant materials can be considered a Biological Hazard.
 They exist in most workplaces that involve working around other people, unsanitary conditions, in labs, or in the environment.
-Continue Reading…